 I hope this post helped encourage you towards intentional gift giving for your children.
 As I said at the beginning, the ideas within this post have been compiled over years and years of gift giving to our children.
 Hopefully there was something that sparked an idea for bringing truth, goodness, and beauty into your child’s life through the form of a gift.
 It would be a huge help to me if you would share this post on your favorite social media platform!

 Note: affiliate links were used throughout this post.
 This post is kept updated throughout the year and currently (Fall 2017) our family is saving towards supplies for a trip to West Africa and proceeds from affiliate earnings are going towards that.
-Thanks for your support!Related:
+Thanks for your support!Related Posts: